Senior Saints

 Led by Doug Wendel

-— Fellowship Hall Room 5
+— Room 111

 Growing as a disciple (follower) of Jesus Christ is not some- thing that happens automatically.
 It takes dedication, commitment, and learned skills to continue a lifelong, growing devotion to our Lord.
 Join us as we focus on growing in our personal relationships with Christ using the Colossians 2:7 Series discipleship materials.